About Me

 Professional Shit You Should Know:

-My therapeutic philosophy draws strongly from Jung and Lifton as well as other psychodynamic and existentialist theorists and writers.
-I am currently an analytic training candidate with the Jungian Psychoanalytic Association in New York.
+My therapeutic philosophy draws strongly from Jungian theorists, alongside other psychodynamic and existentialist thinkers.
+I am currently an analytic training candidate with the Jungian Psychoanalytic Association in New York and a member of the Vermont Association of Psychoanalytic Studies.

 In addition to my clinical work, I enjoy presenting on a range of topics, including cult recovery, the neurophysiology of trauma and building a trauma-informed practice, components of effective worldview change in extremist ideologies, and wellness and burnout issues in the counseling profession.
 I’ve been published in the International Journal of Cultic Studies and have been consulted as an expert in cult psychology by media and academics.